CHGLongStone/just-core/docs/QuickStart.md

 # Getting Started with just-core

-Read the project summary <a href="{site.github.relative_url}">here</a> if you haven't yet.
+Read the project summary <a href="https://chglongstone.github.io/just-core">here</a> if you haven't yet.

-The best place to get hands on with just-core is with the [just-core-stub]({site.github.relative_url}/just-core-stub) application as an example how how to use the framework or to initialize a new project.
-Dependency management is handled through [Composer and Packagist]({site.github.relative_url}/Packages-(extensions))
+The best place to get hands on with just-core is with the [just-core-stub](../just-core-stub) application as an example how how to use the framework or to initialize a new project.
+Dependency management is handled through [Composer and Packagist](Packages-and-Extensions)

 ## Quick Links